technow10/static-web-on-aws/README.md

 Host a Static Website on AWS

 # Project Overview
-In this project we demonstrates hosting a static website on AWS by deploying it to EC2 instances within a custom Virtual Private Cloud (VPC).
-Our architecture ensure the application was deployed in scalable, fault tolerance, and secured environment by using services like Application Load Balancer (ALB), Auto Scaling Group (ASG), security groups and more.
+In this project we demonstrates how to host a static website using EC2 instance on AWS within a custom Virtual Private Cloud (VPC).
+Our architecture ensure the application is deployed in a scalable, fault tolerance, and secured environment by using services like Application Load Balancer (ALB), Auto Scaling Group (ASG), security groups and more.

 # Architecture Highlights
 1. Virtual Private Cloud (VPC)